Research - NAPNAP

 • Times New Roman 11-point font.

-Please structure evidence-based project abstracts to include:
+Please structure evidence-based/QI project abstracts to include:

 • Background and significance of study.
 This section includes the major research (problem) area and the specific issue(s) being addressed by the study.
 It provides a brief synthesis of the literature, underscoring what is known about the problem that your project is addressing.
 This section also states how the proposed study aligns with one of NAPNAP’s research priorities and the potential contribution of the study to your field.